IQ Archive

 Metacognition allows you to be an efficient learner.
 Instead of brute-forcing a problem through raw intelligence, a metacognitive person finds the most effective path, manages their time better, and realizes when they are making a mistake before it’s too late.

-The famous Dunning-Kruger Effect—where people with low ability in a subject overestimate their own competence—is essentially a failure of metacognition.
-Because they lack the knowledge of the subject, they also lack the metacognitive ability to realize how much they are missing.
+The famous Dunning-Kruger Effect — where people with low ability in a subject overestimate their own competence — is essentially a failure of metacognition.
+Because they lack knowledge of the subject, they also lack the metacognitive ability to realize how much they are missing.

 Improving Your Metacognition